object-oriented-python/object-oriented-programming/doc/source/4_style.rst

 the function or class constructor.
 If the differences between the versions of the code require different code, as opposed to different values of some quantities, then it may be possible to use :term:`inheritance` to avoid repetition.
-We will return to this in :numref:`Chapter %s<inheritance>`.
+We will return to this in :numref:`week %s<inheritance>`.

 Comments